 - Offer consulting services alongside hosting infrastructure

-- Partner with agencies and developers for referral programs
+- Partner with agencies and developers for referral programmes

 - Create educational content that establishes expertise